mozilla/DSAlign/README.md

 ### Step 5 - Rough alignment

+The actual text alignment is based on a recursive divide and conquer approach:

-1. Construct an ordered list of of all phrases in the current interval (at the beginning all phrases to align), where long phrases close to the middle of the interval come first.
+1. Construct an ordered list of of all phrases in the current interval (at the beginning this is the list of all phrases that are to be aligned), where long phrases close to the middle of the interval come first.
 2. Iterate through the list and compute the best Smith-Waterman alignment (see the following sub-sections) with the document's original text...